nleaf/nleaf.github.io/awards-and-accolades.md

   cta: Subscribe Now
 - template: featured-service
   block: featured-service
-  title: ''
+  title: VMware's Americas
-  headline: Americas Cloud Partner of the Year
+  headline: Cloud Partner of the Year
   description: Acknowledge as VMware's Americas Cloud Partner of the Year for our
     outstanding performance and distinctive achievements related to our VMware technologies and relationship.